jonmmay/sketch-scrollmotion/README.md

 # sketch-scrollmotion
 A plugin for Sketch to export designs as a ScrollMotion applet.

 #### BEWARE.
-This experimental and is in no way supported by ScrollMotion.
+This is experimental and is in no way supported by ScrollMotion.
 Use at your own risk: save often, keep backups of your files, and think about what you will do with all the time you've rediscovered.

 ## Installation
 You can [Download Zip](https://github.com/jonmmay/sketch-scrollmotion/archive/master.zip) to the right and double-click on the .sketchplugin file to install.